devopsdays/devopsdays-web/content/events/2018-copenhagen/speakers/eduardo-piairo.md

 +++

-Deployment pipeline craftsman always ready to learn new ways to implement Source Control, Continuous Integration and Continuous Delivery for databases, applications and infrastructure.
-The deployment pipeline it’s my favorite technical and cultural tool.
-Operations engineer [Basecone](https://twitter.com/basecone?lang=en), DevOps prosecutor with automation, collaboration and communication as priorities.
-Also, a database administrator with special interest in database changes and data modeling.
+Deployment Pipeline Craftsman always ready to learn new ways to implement Source Control, Continuous Integration and Continuous Delivery for databases, applications and infrastructure.
+Deployment pipeline is my favorite technical and cultural tool.
+I work as DevOps Coach at [Natixis](https://www.natixis.com/natixis/jcms) with automation, collaboration and communication as priorities.
+My background is in database administration with a special interest in database changes and data modeling.